-- Professional knowledge in Funeral Service Education. - Exposure to career options available within the Funeral Services field which involve managing people and equipment resources, as well as the opportunity to prepare an individual for burial. - Exposure to the application of the above to the profession with special emphasis placed throughout on the public health aspects involved.
+- Professional knowledge in Funeral Service Education. - Exposure to career options available within the Funeral Services field which involves managing people, equipment and resources, as well as the opportunity to prepare an individual for burial. - Exposure to the application of the above to the profession with special emphasis placed throughout on the public health aspects involved.